vierda/sphproject/README.md

 This prototype was written using Kotlin, MVVM architecture, Room database, Rx Kotlin and Retrofit.
 Chart was written by using MPAndroidChart.

+This prototype also equipped with user testing interaction with UI using Espresso and unit testing using Mockito.